 Though circulatory issues are somewhat easy to keep in check by avoiding a sedentary lifestyle, wearing extra layers to keep warm and exercising more often, the underlying cause can sometimes be more serious that expected, with bad blood circulation being only one of the symptoms.
 When there’s more discomfort than often having cold feet, a visit to the doctor should always be considered.

 Sometimes, simple lifestyle changes can be enough, such as the ones mentioned earlier, however when there’s an underlying serious illness, medication might be necessary.
 Raynaud’s disease can be easily treated with self care and sometimes medication, while hypothyroidism requires daily intake of synthetic hormone to compensate for the under-active thyroid.
 In case of diabetic nerve damage, however, there is not cure and the condition can only be treated with thick clothes and more physical activity.

 Individuals with peripheral arterial disease can eventually reverse their condition and it’s usually done with mostly a controlled diet and regular exercise.
 Similarly, anemics require some dietary changes and supplements in order to keep their blood running steady throughout their entire bodies.

 Thus, in summary, keep your bodily functions in check, be aware of any other symptom that may occur together with sensitivity to cold temperatures and try to lead a healthy lifestyle in order to prevent an expensive trip to the doctor.
 Remember an apple a day… costs less than a big jacket or a box of pills!

-Published by Carla Cometto on 24 August 2017
+Published by Carla Cometto on 24 Agosto 2017